By Michael Pea

 Michael Pea will be doing a weekly review of The Expanse Season 2 episodes for Friends of Comic Con blog.
 Please watch for the weekly posts after the show airs.
 To talk back to Michael or speculate on future events, join the conversation on the forum Click here

-The Expanse is based books and novellas by James S. A. Corey (Ty Franck and Daniel Abraham).
+The Expanse is based on the books and novellas by James S. A. Corey (Ty Franck and Daniel Abraham).

 Here is the list: